hyperledger/toc/project-reports/0000-template.md

 # Questions/Issues for the TOC

-<mark>_Required: If there are any specific issues that the TSC should be aware of or specifically address, then please call them out.
+<mark>_Required: If there are any specific issues that the TOC should be aware of or specifically address, then please call them out.
 If not, then it is helpful to state something like: "There are no issues at this time."
 When in doubt, it is better to include information or questions, rather than waiting._
 </mark>

 # Releases